FastMoq

 • bundled Moq compatibility is removed from core.

-• provider packages such as Moq or NSubstitute are added explicitly and registered by the consuming test assembly.
+• provider packages such as Moq or NSubstitute are added explicitly, then selected by canonical name or registered under a custom alias by the consuming test assembly.

-That means the app-wide bootstrap pattern shown above is the forward-compatible way to select a provider.
+That means the assembly-default pattern shown above, whether via the attribute for known provider names or a startup hook for custom registration, is the forward-compatible way to select a provider.

 In this article